DanielErb/maia-chess/README.md

 4. The downloaded games from `Lichess` are .pgz.zst format, code wasn't updated in years and still relies on the old format of .bz2 so you will need to run `move_prediction/convert-zst.sh` - make sure you have packages `bzip2` and `zstd`. you will be left with both .pgn.zst and .bz2 files, you can store the .pgn.zst files in another directory for future use but **_DO NOT_ keep them in `data/lichess_raw`**
-5. Run `move_prediction/replication-generate_pgns.sh`
+5. Run `move_prediction/create_trainingFolders.sh`.
+6. Run `move_prediction/replication-generate_pgns-(1..4).sh`
-   1. (optional) - If you wish to run Maia on other data rather than 2017-2019, you will need to modify `move_prediction/replication-generate_pgns.sh` and `move_prediction/replication-move_training_set.py`.
+   1. (optional) - If you wish to run Maia on other data rather than 2017-2019, you will need to modify `move_prediction/replication-generate_pgns-(1..4).sh`.
-6. Run `move_prediction/replication-make_leela_files-fixed.sh` - note that both scripts use screens, meaning all of the work that is able to be done parallaraly is done so - this means you wont see anything on the screen and it might appear stuck, if you wish to view a ceratin screen and how its working, open a new terminal and type the name of the screen with the command `screen -r <"screen name">`.
-You can see how screen names are defined in the scripts.
-Make sure you dont press `Ctrl + c` if you open a new terminal to view a screen because it will simply terminate it.
-Flow control has been emplaced so you dont need to worry and the program will continue running the next commands once the screens have finished.
+   2. Note that the script was split into actually 4 scripts so that if you are working with slurm you could submit multiple jobs - if you are working in a home environemnt and don't need such fact computability you can run only 1 of them and change the elo ranges of the loop.
+7. Run `move_prediction/replication-move_training_set.py`.
+   1. (optional) - in relation to 6.1, if you are running on different data rather then the one we tested on you will need to modify the file - currently it take september 2019 - november 2019 and from them constructs the test file.
+If you wish to this manually there is another option in section 8.2.
+8. Run `move_prediction/replication-make_leela_files-(1..4).sh`.
+   1. (optional) same as in 6.1 - change elo ranges if you wish to run only one script
+   2. (optional) if you haven't downloaded septeber 2019 - november 2019 and didnt modify the script in 7 you can manually get the test files - for example, in the end you will have all the train files for specific elo here `data/elo_ranges/{elo}/train/{train directories}/supervised-0/`, in order to train maia for a spesific elo you will need both train file and test files, you will need to copy manually some file form the train files which i mentioned, and copy at least 10 of them to `data/elo_ranges/{elo}/test/{1-3.pgn}/supervised-0/` - noted that this option is not recommended because it creates a mix up between train and test files, but if you just wish to test the maia training process this is the best option.
-7. Edit `move_prediction/maia_config.yml` and add the elo you want to train:
+9. Edit `move_prediction/maia_config.yml` and add the elo you want to train:
    1. input_test : `../data/elo_ranges/${elo}/test/*/*`
    2. output_train : `../data/elo_ranges/${elo}/train/*/*`
    3. make sure that you write the full path and not the relative path, because it creates problems depending from where you run the python script, so for example: ``` /home/daniel/Documents/Maia/maia-chess/data/elo_ranges/1400/train/*/*
                      ```
-8. Run the training script `move_prediction/train_maia.py PATH_TO_CONFIG`
+10. Run the training script `move_prediction/train_maia.py PATH_TO_CONFIG`
-9. (optional) You can use tensorboard to watch the training progress, the logs are in `runs/CONFIG_BASENAME/` example:
+11. (optional) You can use tensorboard to watch the training progress, the logs are in `runs/CONFIG_BASENAME/` example:
  ```bash
    tensorboard --logdir=runs
 ```